 - Practice going back and forth between the ready position and full unit turn

-- Practice the speed of your unit turn.
-Ideally, you want to complete your unit turn — a few feet after your opponent’s shot has left their racquet.
-If your opponent is hitting from the baseline, try to find a rhythm in your preparation before their shots cross the net.
+Here’s what you get out of it: Be able to complete your unit turn a few feet after your opponent’s shot has left their racquet.
+If your opponent is hitting from the baseline, find a rhythm in your preparation before their shots even cross the net.

-Here are some drills you can use to practice the “load” portion of the Modern Forehand:
+Here are the best drills you can use to quickly improve the “load” portion of the Modern Forehand:

 Get into your ready position.
-Perform your unit turn.
-Pivot onto your non-dominant toes towards your dominant foot which is still facing the net.
-Find a comfortable and balanced position that you can sit into.
+Stay off your heels as you perform your unit turn and slight step toward your target.
+The key is to find a comfortable and balanced position that you can sit into.
 Your legs and core should be working hard.
 Your shoulders and arms should be relaxed.

 Drill #2: Measuring Sticks

-Extend your non-dominant arm away from your body.
-The non-dominant arm helps measure the distance between your body and the ball.
+Extend your non hitting arm away from your body.
+The hitting arm helps measure the distance between your body and the ball.
 Any adjustments are made by using small steps to the ball, rather than moving your arms.
-Maintain an athletic stance to successfully transfer your weight into the shot.
-The timing of extending your non-dominant arm away from your body requires quick anticipation and preparation.
+Use your non hitting arm to gain maximum balance and positioning in your swing.

 You’ve already done the hard part.
 You’re balanced up in your loaded stance to receive your opponents shot.